phtrivier/ube/README.txt

 It is in 2D.
 Sprites will be animated at all time.

-It should be cleanly i18n-ized from day one (strings will be externalized properly, using po files ? )
+It should be cleanly i18n-ized from day one (using gettext)

 It will use the SDL for display and input handling.

-It will use SCons as its build System.
+It will use GNU Autotools as its build system

 It will use Google Test for its unit testing.